-The Virginia Cyber Range is dedicated to providing our users with the best experience while using our virtual machines in the exercise area.
-In an attempt to reduce the amount of time it takes to access a virtual machine for the first time, the Cyber Range developed the pool model concept.
-By following the tips in this guide, you and your students will have your Virtual Machines ready to go at the start of your class.
+The Virginia Cyber Range is dedicated to providing our users with the best experience while using our exercise environments (also referred to as virtual machines) in the exercise area.
+In an attempt to reduce the amount of time it takes to access an exercise environment for the first time, the Cyber Range developed the pool model concept.
+By following the tips in this guide, you and your students will have your exercise environments ready at the start of your class.

 What is the Pool Model?¶

-Brand new virtual machines may take 15-20 minutes to completely warm up while their cloud storage is synced.
-However, after a VM has been warmed, it only takes about 45-60 seconds to startup.
-The Cyber Range introduced the Pool Model to help alleviate the wait time experienced when booting up a VM for the first time.
+Brand new exercise environments may take approximately 20 minutes to completely warm up while their cloud storage is being synced.
+However, after a virtual machine (VM) has been warmed, it only takes about 45 to 60 seconds to start up.
+The Cyber Range introduced the Pool Model to help alleviate the wait time experienced when booting up an exercise environment for the first time.

 The Pool Model utilizes a separate pool of pre-warmed VMs for each individual exercise environment.
 The number of VMs in the pool will scale up and down daily based on how many users are expected to need VMs.
-This will be based on the "Reserved Enrollments" chosen by instructors as well as the number of email invitations sent from courses.
+This expected value is based on the number of users who have joined a course but have not yet had an exercise environment provisioned for them.

-The Pool Model is particulary helpful for larger classes that use invitation codes for registration.
-By properly setting your Reserved Enrollments, you can ensure that there will be enough pre-warmed VMs so your students can startup their VMs with minimal delay.
+The Pool Model is particularly helpful for larger classes that use invitation codes for registration.
+The expected number of users value will only be used to scale the number of VMs in the pool if the instructor sets this value and creates a course invitation code.
+By setting your expected number of users when creating a course code, you can ensure that there will be enough pre-warmed VMs so your students can start up their VMs with minimal delay.

 Preparing for a Large Course¶

-- Navigate to the Courses tab in the Exercise Area and click on the "Request new course creation" button (designated by a plus symbol) to create a new course.
+Navigate to your course in the Exercise Area and click on the "Manage course users" button (designated by a person symbol) to navigate to the user management page.

-- In the dialog box, set the Reserved Enrollments to your expected number of users
+In the dialog box, set your expected number of users.

-What if I Didn't Set Reserved Enrollments Prior to My Course?¶
+What if I Didn't Set the Expected Number of Users Prior to My Course?¶

-This process will not be required on subsequent startups and access to VMs should be quick.
+This process will not be required on subsequent startups and access to exercise environments should be quick.
 As an instructor, you can use the power button on your students' VMs to get the warming process started.
-Some of the VMs will be pulled from the pool, so they will provision very quickly, but some will need to wait the full ~20 minutes.
+Some VMs will be pulled from the pool, so they will provision very quickly, but others may require approximately 20 minutes.